kiedtl/kfetch/README.md

 > A clean looking, super fast fetch script for Linux.

-### Goals

-+ kfetch tries to be fast.
-+ kfetch tries to be aesthetically pleasing at the same time.
-+ The kfetch code should be readable, allowing for easy hacking.

 ### Problems with other scripts

-+ pfetch looks too ugly.
++ golfetch looks too ugly.
 + ufetch is split into a hundred files, one for each distro.
 + aurafetch looks nice, but is too slow.
 + Screenfetch is a big hairy mess and just way to slow.
 + Neofetch is too slow, too bloated, and too complex.
 + [rsfetch](https://github.com/rsfetch/rsfetch) is wonderful, but it's written in Rust and is thus not easily modified.
 I would highly recommend it over this project if you don't care about hackability.